 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Hood House (approx. 2.7 miles away); Glen Ellen Cannon (approx. 3.6 miles away); Charles J. Poppe Building Jack London Historical State Park (approx. 3.8 miles away); Jack London Had A Dream (approx. 3.8 miles away); Eucalyptus - The Cash Crop that Failed (approx. 3.8 miles away); Jack London experimented (approx. 3.8 miles away); Horse Power and Manure (approx. 3.8 miles away).
+At least 8 other markers are Hood House (approx. 2.7 miles away); Glen Ellen Cannon (approx. 3.6 miles away); Charles J. Poppe Building (approx. 3.6 miles away); Jack London Historical State Park (approx. 3.8 miles away); Jack London Had A Dream (approx. 3.8 miles away); Eucalyptus - The Cash Crop that Failed (approx. 3.8 miles away); Jack London experimented (approx. 3.8 miles away); Horse Power and Manure (approx. 3.8 miles away).

 1. Additional Information Regarding the Marker Dedication

 Richard Haub was Noble Grand Humbug when this plaque was dedicated.
 Plaque wording by Loren A. Wilson.